AshleyJagai/BridgeUpSTEM-SpectreCell/units/unit_1/d03/notes/github_collaboration.md

 By collaborating over Github, each pair will add something to a readme file in a shared repository via Git/Github workflow.

 - Choose one member's new repo to be shared.
 The 'owner' should add the other member as a collaborator in settings.
-- collaborator should accept invitation sent via email.
+- Collaborator should accept invitation sent via email.
 Make sure to `git clone` in a new directory in terminal for a local version

 ### Create a new branch